goodlyrottenapple/calculus-toolbox/README.md

 ### Setup

 To try to make setting up the calculus toolbox as simple as possible, we now recommend installing the toolbox using [Docker](https://www.docker.com).
-PLease install Docker for your platform and run the following commands:
+Please install Docker for your platform and run the following commands:

 First, download or fork this repository, then, inside the repo, run: